Systemic Constellations Compared: Methods, Differences, and Applications

 - Activates unconscious images

-- Particularly popular in educational contexts
+- Especially popular in educational contexts

 - Less structured

-- Symbolism is subjective and needs accompaniment
+- Symbolism is subjective and requires guidance

-- Can also be carried out without a group
+- Also feasible without a group

 - Ideal for individual work with or without a coach